StackVista/stackstate-docs/setup/security/rbac/rbac_roles.md

 ### Custom roles with custom scopes and permissions via the configuration file

-To set up a new role called `development-troubleshooter`, which will allow the same permissions as the normal troubleshooter role, but only for the `dev-test` cluster, include this YAML snippet in an `authentication.yaml`:
+To set up a new role called `development-troubleshooter`, which will allow the same permissions as the predefined troubleshooter role, but only for the `dev-test` cluster, include this YAML snippet in an `authentication.yaml`:

 ```yaml
 stackstate: